 Now if you prefer to row your own boat, then this is also an option.
 With no motor boats allowed on the lake, it’s either you rowing, paddling a kayak, or taking a pletna to get you to the island.

-The legend of the island tells of the groom carrying his new bride up the 98 steps of the tower to ring the bell, granting a happy life.
+The legend of the island tells of the groom carrying his new bride up the 98 steps of the tower to ring the bell.
+This will grant a happy life.
 Today the tower is closed to the public so this is another option.

 Tip 3: Pletna is €12 per person